How do I change my registered email address?

 Patients on long-term medciation can order repeat prescriptions in a number of ways:

-- Online - follow the link at the top of this page and complete a simple one-off registration.
+- Online - follow the link at the top of this page order your prescription on line once your account has been activated at reception.
 Allow two working days for the collection of online requested prescriptions.

 Patients on repeat medication will be asked to see a doctor, nurse practitioner or practice nurse at least once a year to review these regular medications and notification should appear on your repeat slip.